Task 09 - Server actions, Database

 To create a user

-in the database so that the value can only contain "user" or "santa", we can add additionaloptions
+rolein the database so that the value can only contain "user" or "santa", we can add additionaloptionsto thetextfunction, specifically as follows:

 const roleSchema = z.enum(['santa', 'user']);